Materialism Is the Dominant View—Why?

 These views are by no means the only ones which assign a central role to consciousness.
 Neither should it be forgotten that several other influential interpretations have been proposed which seek to account for the collapse of the wave function without invoking a role for consciousness in the process (see Rosenblum and Kutter, 2008).

-In assessing all the various interpretations of QM, philosopher David Chalmers (1996), concluded that they all are ‘to some extent crazy’.
+In assessing all the various interpretations of QM, philosopher of science David Chalmers (1996), concluded that they all are ‘to some extent crazy’.
 Nearly a century after the mature formulation of QM, the puzzlement about its physical meaning remains intact.
-As one of its founding fathers, Niels Bohr noted, ‘Anyone who is not shocked by QM does not understand it’.
+As one of its founding fathers, Niels Bohr noted, ‘Anyone who is not shocked by QM does not understand it.’

 Another leading physicist, John Wheeler, came similarly to expect that 'somewhere something incredible is waiting to happen.'